sPyOpenSource/jcore/README.md

-# JavaOS
+# Kernel of JavaOS
-This is the kernel for JavaOS.
-It's written in C and Assambly.
+This kernel is written in C and Assambly.

 ## Targets
 Current is only for x86 proccesors with 32bit memory address.